rik-python/Smart-AI-Paint-out-Workflow/README.md

 # 🧹 Smart AI Paint-Out Workflow (ComfyUI)

-Watch a video guide here -
+Watch demo and a video guide here - https://youtu.be/H__el-RhzuM

 A powerful ComfyUI workflow that removes any object from video and generates clean, stable plates automatically — without Nuke, roto, or frame-by-frame paint-out.